-The UMHS Endeavour combed the Internet to find what has worked well for others.
-We will examine how many months you should study for the MCAT and various courses available, knowing the test date schedule, and managing your time while taking the test.
+The UMHS Endeavour combed sources far and wide to find what the best strategies are for doing well on the exam.
+We will examine everything from how long you should study for the MCAT, and various courses available, knowing the test date schedule, and managing your time while taking the test.
 What’s a good score?
 The highest is a 528, with the average for most admitted to U.S. medical schools between 508 and 509, according to The Princeton Review.

-Most programs, including Caribbean medical schools, require one to get an MCAT score at or above 490.
+Most medical schools, including Caribbean medical schools require an MCAT score of at least a 490 or above.

 Set Aside 3 Months to Prep for the MCAT Through Study Programs

 Many who have done well on the MCAT say it’s best to set aside three months to study for the MCAT.
 In fact, Kaplan offers a study guide that covers three months to study all sections of the MCAT, which include 59 multiple-choice questions for 95 minutes each: Biological and Biochemical Foundations of Living Systems (testing basic biology, organic chemistry, inorganic chemistry and biochemistry); Chemical and Physical Foundations of Biological Systems (testing basic biochemistry, biology, general chemistry, organic chemistry and physics); Psychological, Social, and Biological Foundations of Behavior (testing psychology, sociology, and biology.
 Finally, 53 multiple-choice questions are included over 90 minutes for Critical Analysis and Reasoning Skills, which covers questions from various humanities and social science areas and is similar to reading comprehension questions on other standardized tests.